Independent Order of Odd Fellows: Degrees and initiation

-In the IOOF system, different degrees are conferred depending on whether one is initiated into the Daughters of Rebekah or the Oddfellows proper.
+In the IOOF system of initiatory progression, different degrees and degree types are conferred upon Odd Fellows depending upon whether the member in question is initiated into the Daughters of Rebekah or into the Odd Fellows proper.

-For Oddfellows, four lodge degrees; three higher, encampment degrees; and one Patriarchs Militant degree are conferred.
+For Odd Fellows specifically, four lodge degrees; three higher encampment degrees; and one superlative Patriarchs Militant degree are conferred.

 For Rebekahs, one lodge degree, one encampment degree, and one Ladies Auxiliary Patriarchs Militant (LAPM) degree are conferred.

 The Ancient Mystic Order of Samaritans (AMOS), an IOOF appendant body, confers two degrees.
 The Ladies of the Orient (LOTO), an appendant body of the Daughters of Rebekahs, similarly confers two degrees.